genesys-samples/DataActionsWorkshop/content/020-Configuration/30_third.md

 Now that we have our Oauth Client configured, its time we set up the integration with Genesys CX.

-Navigate to Admin > Integrations and search for "Genesys Cloud Data Actions", you will select install on this tile.
+Navigate to Admin > Integrations, search for "Genesys Cloud Data Actions" and select "Install" on this tile.

 ![image](/images/auth3.PNG)